anasmezher/-Info-Websight-EDM-test/README.md

 For development mode: npm start or yarn start For production mode: npm run build or yarn build (this will generate a production build in the build folder, which can be deployed to a web server) The app will be running in your default web browser at http://localhost:3000/.

-Testing The app includes unit tests to ensure its functionality.
-You can run the tests using the following command:

-For running tests: npm test or yarn test Contributing If you would like to contribute to the project, feel free to submit a pull request with your changes.
-We welcome contributions from the community!

 Deployment To deploy the app to a production server or a hosting service, you can follow the steps below: